exoxegroup/biolearn/docs/IMPLEMENTATION_PLAN.md

 ---

-### Phase 5: Implement Group and Collaboration Features
+### Phase 5: Implement Group and Collaboration Features with AI integration

 **Goal:** Enable teachers to manage student groups and facilitate real-time collaboration with shared notes and an AI assistant.